 1950 Trying to repeat the success of Kiss Me, Kate, composer Cole Porter reassembles most of the Kate production/creative team for Out of This World, based on the Amphitryon legend.
 Despite pans (many for its comparably frank sexual innuendo), it manages a 157-performance run.

 1983 Samuel E. Wright plays a father trying to keep his talented son out of show business in the Henry Krieger musical The Tap Dance Kid.
-Replacing Alfonso Ribeiro as the title character in mid-run will be Savion Glover, making his Broadway debut at age 10.
+Replacing Alfonso Ribeiro as the title character in mid-run is Savion Glover, making his Broadway debut at age 10.
 The show runs 669 performances.

 2008 Dale Wasserman, who wrote the book for the 1966 Tony Award-winning musical Man of La Mancha, dies of heart failure at age 94.
 Mr. Wasserman also penned the stage version of One Flew Over the Cuckoo's Nest, which was based on the novel by Ken Kesey.

 2008 The Druid Theatre production of Martin McDonagh's The Cripple of Inishmaan—about star-struck dreamers on an Irish island—opens Off-Broadway at the Atlantic Theater Company's Linda Gross Theater.
 The staging by Tony Award-winning director Garry Hynes proves to be extremely popular, with the limited run extended twice.

 2010 Marcia Lewis, the brassy and beloved musical star of hit Broadway revivals of Grease (Miss Lynch) and Chicago (Matron 'Mama' Morton), dies in Nashville, where she lived, at age 72.
 Additional Broadway credits included the comically evil Miss Hannigan in the original run of Annie, Rachel Halpern in the short-lived Rags, and Golde in the 1990 revival of Fiddler on the Roof.